 The Mortgage Assistance Program is currently offering a special promotion for a maximum loan amount of $25,000.
-This special promotion will end on June 30, 2017 OR until funds are exhausted.
+This special promotion has been extended to end on September 30, 2017 OR until funds are exhausted.
 MAP funds are available on a first come, first serve basis.
-ACDS must receive a fully ratified sales contract by June 30, 2017 OR until funds are exhausted.
-On July 1, 2017, the maximum loan amount will return to $20,000.
+ACDS must receive a fully ratified sales contract by September 30, 2017 OR until funds are exhausted.
+On October 1, 2017, the maximum loan amount will return to $20,000.

 The Mortgage Assistance program (MAP) provides income eligible, homebuyers with up to $25,000 in assistance to purchase a first home.
-MAP funds can be used toward down payment, closing costs, and mortgage write-down and can be used in conjunction with FHA and MD Community Development Administration (CDA) loans.
+MAP funds can be used toward down payment, closing costs, and mortgage write-down and can be used in conjunction with FHA and DHCD Maryland Mortgage Program.

 How the Mortgage Assistance Program Works

 Assistance may not be provided to households whose total household income, from all sources, exceeds 80% of Area Median Income.
 Click here to view income limits adjusted for household size.

 Up to $20,000 is currently available, depending on an eligible client’s need.